 2. Collect the Initial List of Requirements

-Interview all the key stakeholders – IT, sales, operations teams – to make a list of functional and non-functional requirements.
+Interview all the key stakeholders – IT, sales, and operations teams – to make a list of functional and non-functional requirements.

 A good approach is to audit every element of your operations — from overall UX/UI design and content management to more specific platform architecture issues.